emberjs/ember-jquery/README.md

 ember install @ember/jquery
 ```

-You should also explicitly tell Ember to enable its jQuery integration:
+If you also wish to enable Ember's jQuery integration, you must do so explicitly:

 ```bash
 ember install @ember/optional-features